tstanford/bookmark-homepage/project/feature.md

 - change colour themes

 - package bookmark-service and bookmark-homepage together as an all in one deployment

+- Bug : A component is changing an uncontrolled input to be controlled.
+This is likely caused by the value changing from undefined to a defined value, which should not happen.
+Decide between using a controlled or uncontrolled input element for the lifetime of the component.
+More info: https://react.dev/link/controlled-components react-dom-client.development.js:20854:22

 - ~~Bug: add bookmark dialog has an old URL use in the edit dialog~~